33 Best Bird Photography Tips for Stunning Bird Shots

 I use Aperture priority mode for 80 percent of my bird shots.

 For the rest, I go with the Manual mode.
 I use manual mode when the bird gives me some time to play with the settings.

 In my opinion, these two are the best modes for photographing birds.

 22. Capture Story-Telling Shots

-When you get started in photography, there is a chance that you will get obsessed with photographing bird portraits alone.
+During your initial bird photography days, there is a chance that you will get obsessed with photographing bird portraits alone.
 It has happened to me.
 It is due to the fact that there are different types of birds around you.

-You must try capturing some storytelling images also.
+Try to capture some storytelling images also.
 It will not be possible to do this all the time.
 But when presented with an opportunity, do not miss it.